CURRENT HOURS: Programs by reservation November-April

 WednesdayArchitectureCreate mosaic tile art, visit Flynn and Tangen homes, shop at Museum Store

-Thursday1900 to TodayMake solar oven, go fishing, learn basket weaving
+Friday 1900 to TodayLearn about natural power sources, go fishing, learn basket weaving

 Activities subject to change.
-Short weeks will vary but will include creek walk.
 On creek day your camper will get wet and muddy.
 Bring a towel or plastic bag for the car.

 Full day: 9am–4pm